roman-milk/roman-milk.github.io/vanessas-dissonance.md

  All three guys had their dicks stuffed into one of her fuckholes by now.
 She sucked on one cock while her cunt and ass were pounded with reckless abandon.
 They mercilessly rubbed the thin tissue separating her pussy and ass pipe.
 This new sensation drove Vanessa wild.

  The double pounding was intense and it didn't take long until she came again.
 This set-off Lineman.
 Abruptly, he pulled his cock out of Vanessa's pussy and turned away.
 Her drilled out snatch remained open invitingly.
 Her glistening pissflaps alluringly fluttered around the open fuckhole.
-Report_Story #5